41. How Much Can a Dependant Earn If I Go Bankrupt?

 Can I Keep My Tools of Trade If I Go Bankrupt?

-When bankrupt you are able to keep your tools of trade up to the value of $3750 to enable you to keep working.
-This amount is not the replacement cost of the tools but the value of them if you were to sell them in their current condition.
+When bankrupt you have the ability to keep your tools of trade up to the value of $3750 to allow you to keep working.
+This sum is not the replacement price of the tools but the value of them if you were to sell them in their current condition.
 So, tools that are well used and a number of years old are not going to be anywhere near the value of what you paid for them.
-For more details on bankruptcy in Australia and how it effects your work call Bankruptcy Experts on 1300 795 575.
+For more information on bankruptcy in Western Australia and how it effects your work call Bankruptcy Perth on 1300 795 575.

 43. How Can I Avoid Bankruptcy?
 What Are My Options?